-We live in a super-connected world where thousands of apps are launched daily.
+We live in a super-connected world where thousands of mobile apps are launched daily.
 Choosing the best for business or building one from scratch becomes even more challenging with the variety of possibilities to get it done.
 Prior to making a decision, a thorough assessment of the main mobile app categories is crucial.
-This way, it will be easier to understand how each type works, as well as what are their pros and cons so that the end result fits end goals and target audience.
+This way, it will be easier to understand how each type works, as well as what are their pros and cons so that the end result fits the end goals and target audience.

 Native mobile apps – fast, interactive, and intuitive

 Mobile apps that are “native” are built exclusively for a dedicated operating system (OS), such as Apple’s iOS or Google’s Android.
 In simple terms, native mobile apps built for Android phones cannot be used on iPhones.
 In terms of key differentiators, they leverage coding language and dev tools developed for that specific platform: Objective-C and Xcode for iOS or Java and Eclipse for Android.